Poème sur le désastre de Lisbonne

 The "Poème sur le désastre de Lisbonne" (English title: Poem on the Lisbon Disaster) is a poem in French composed by Voltaire as a response to the 1755 Lisbon earthquake.
 It is widely regarded as an introduction to Voltaire's 1759 acclaimed novel Candide and his view on the problem of evil.
 The 180-line poem was composed in December 1755 and published in 1756.
 It is considered one of the most savage literary attacks on optimism.

 Background

 The earthquake of 1 November 1755 completely devastated the Portuguese capital Lisbon.
 The city was reduced to ruins, and between 30,000 and 50,000 people were killed.
 One of the most destructive earthquakes in history, the event had a major effect on the cultural consciousness of much of Europe.
 Voltaire was one of many philosophers, theologians and intellectuals to be deeply affected by the disaster.
-Catholics attempted to explain it as God's wrath on the sins of the Portuguese, among them Protestant heretics and Jesuit casuists; while Protestants blamed the Portuguese for being Catholic.